mikepfeiffer/node-docker-demo/README.md

 ## App Info

 This is a Node and Express web application built to run in a Docker container.
-I use it when doing demos with Docker.
+I use it for demos with Docker.

 ### Author